adiwg/mdEditor-doc/file-management.md

 * **Best Practice**: Leave your contacts in mdEditor all the time so they’re always available.

 * **Best Practice**: Set up a metadata directory so you can always find metadata files.
+This directory will typically be a folder on your local machine that is easily found and accessible.

 * **Best Practice:** Maintain an “Export All” JSON file each time you finish a work session in mdEditor \(or switch browsers, URLs, etc.\).